Application performance management: Deep dive component monitoring (secondary)

 Deep dive component monitoring (DDCM) requires an agent installation and is generally targeted at middleware, focusing on web, application, and messaging servers.
 It should provide a real-time view of the J2EE and .NET stacks, tying them back to the user-defined business transactions.
 A robust monitor shows a clear path from code execution (e.g., spring and struts) to the URL rendered, and finally to the user request.
 Since DDCM is closely related to the second dimension in the APM model, most products in this field also provide application discovery dependency mapping (ADDM) as part of their offering.

-Analytics/reporting (primary)

-It is important to arrive at a common set of metrics to collect and report on for each application, then standardize on a common view on how to present the application performance data.
-Collecting raw data from the other tool sets across the APM model provides flexibility in application reporting.
-This allows for answering a wide variety of performance questions as they arise, despite the different platforms each application may be running on.
-Too much information is overwhelming.
-That is why it is important to keep reports simple or they won't be used.